 For information on saltwater fishing license requirements, size and possession limits, contact the Marine Resources Division, PO Drawer 458, Gulf Shores, AL 36547, (251) 968-7576.

 Ponds provide more fishing opportunities than most types of waters in Alabama.
 Alabamians utilizing ponds for fishing provide needed funding for sport fish restoration.
 There are more than 275,000 fish ponds in Alabama.
 Manmade fish ponds greatly alleviate the fishing pressure on our public streams and lakes.
 Therefore, the Wildlife & Freshwater Fisheries Division is vitally interested in this popular resource.
 Proper stocking and management will provide years of excellent fishing for bass, bluegill and shellcracker.

 Sustaining good fishing in ponds requires proper design, stocking with appropriate fish species and ongoing fish management.
 Ponds should be thought of as gardens because all the basic gardening principles also apply to pond management.

 Technical assistance is also provided to pond owners at no cost regarding proper management practices such as fertilization, liming, weed control and fish harvest.
 These management practices are essential to maintaining good fishing in ponds.
 In particular, proper fertilization results in an abundant food supply for bass and bream, ensuring that they will be abundant and in good condition.
-Contact a Wildlife & Freshwater Fisheries Division Office for assistance (Wildlife & Freshwater Fisheries District Offices).
+Contact a Wildlife & Freshwater Fisheries Division Office for assistance (Additional Offices & Phone Numbers).